128technology/docs/docs/plugin_ipsec_client.md

 | -------- | ------------------------------------ |
 | 3.7.0    | `authority > ipsec-client-settings` introduced |

-Client settings are a collection of common settings that would apply to all routers that run IPSec plugin under management of a conductor.
+Client settings are a collection of common settings that apply to all conductor-managed routers running the IPSec plugin.

 The main configuration properties of client settings are as follows: